 - Fatal accidents involving trucks make up 11.9% of all fatal crashes in this state.

-- In 2005, there were 22 fatal collisions involving trucks.
+- In one year there were 22 fatal collisions involving trucks.
 Regarding these, the following information is available:

 - 8 involved trucks with no trailers